rauhs/klang/README.md

 The `:time` defaults to the current time when the message is added.

 # Use cases
 The library can be used for different use cases which are described in the following sections:

 ## Web browser app development
 This is likely the most common use case.
 You're developing a Clojurescript app for the browser.
 You want powerful logging.
 Simply require the library and call the API functions to log.

 ### With deployment to clients
 In most use cases for web app development you'll want to remove logging data and the overhead of Klang from your JS code for deployment.
-In this case you'll need to use a few macros to introduce a level of indirection that allows you to elide whatever logs you don't want to make it into function calls.
+In this case you should use the macros of klang which introduce a level of indirection that allows you to elide whatever logs you don't want to make it into function calls.

 Personally, I wouldn't even want any Klang code to stay in a production app since the logging code of Klang isn't too small.